hschletz/formotron/Readme.md

 use case.

 ## array
-Array objects accept only array input values.
+Array properties accept only array input values.
 Types of array values are not checked.

 ## enum